Matthew Yates

-Matthew Stewart "Matt" Yates (born 4 February 1969 in Rochford, Essex) is a retired English athlete who specialised in the middle-distance events.
+Matthew Stewart Yates (born 4 February 1969) is a retired English athlete who specialised in the middle-distance events.

-Athletics career
+Biography

 Yates won the gold medal in the 1500 metres at the 1992 European Indoor Championships.
 He represented England and won a bronze medal in the 800 metres event, at the 1990 Commonwealth Games in Auckland, New Zealand.

+Yates became the British 1500 metres champion after winning the British AAA Championships title at the 1991 AAA Championships and the 1993 AAA Championships.